Sep. 02, 2024

 When you have multiple Camel routes in different RouteBuilder classes, Camel Spring Boot will include all these routes.
 Hence, when you wish to test routes from only one RouteBuilder class you can use the following patterns to include or exclude which RouteBuilders to enable:

-You can specify these patterns in your unit test classes as properties to @SpringBootTest
+You can specify these patterns in your unit test classes as properties to @SpringBootTest annonation, as shown below:

-@RunWith(CamelSpringBootRunner.class) @SpringBootTest(classes = {MyApplication.class); properties = {"camel.springboot.java-routes-include-pattern=**/Foo*"}) public class FooTest {
+@RunWith(CamelSpringBootRunner.class) @SpringBootTest(classes = {MyApplication.class); properties = {"camel.springboot.java-routes-include-pattern=**/Foo*"}) public class FooTest {In the

-class, the include pattern is **/Foo*
+FooTest class, the include pattern is

-, which represents an Ant style pattern.
-Here, the pattern starts with double asterisk, which matches with any leading package name. /Foo*
+**/Foo*, which represents an Ant style pattern.
+Here, the pattern starts with double asterisk, which matches with any leading package name.

-means the class name must start with Foo, for example, FooRoute.
+/Foo* means the class name must start with Foo, for example, FooRoute.
 You can run a test using following maven command:

 Are you interested in learning more about agm car battery technology?
 Contact us today to secure an expert consultation!